RSIsland/ServicePlugin/README.md

 A reload will be performed on file changes of file 'cmd-insert'

+## Permissions:

+Each command has its own permission: service.<commandname>

 ## Use?

 You may find this plugin useful, if you disabled Vanilla and Bukkit commands for reasons :P (You wouldn't be alone)